katjam/tech-exeter-try-elm/PITCHME.md

 @[33-35](The magic!)

 +++
+## Compiler lead development
-# Confident refactor
+### Confident refactor
-+++
-# Impossible states impossible
-# 0 runtime error
+### 0 runtime error
 - Show minor typo example as js runtime error colour vs color! organisation vs. organization.
-+++
-# Compiler lead development
 - Start by adding new feature - follow compiler messages

 +++
-# Using union types
+## Using union types
+### Impossible states impossible
 Note:
-- Slug = Slug not Slug = string
+- Colour = Colour not Colour = string
-- So later when slug changes to string + referrer string... compiler will tell us in all the places we used it.
+- So later when colour changes to tuple with rgb values... compiler will tell us in all the places we used it.
--

 +++
-# Easy to expose good API
+## Easy to expose good API
+- we only need the display, not the logic.
 +++

 ---
-# Get started
+## Get started
 - Tooling elm make and elm reactor
 - Create Elm App - webpack
 - debugger import/ export

 Note:
 - Export history with bug and import into another browser (QA team)
+- Trade off between power & what we can know
+- Elm package (diff versions to show changes)
+- Start small - convert one part of your app to elm and keep building

 ---
-Trade off between power & what we can know
-Elm package (diff versions to show changes)
-Start small - convert one part of your app to elm and keep building

----
-# Elm community
+## Join the Elm community
 - Elm town, meetups, slack, discourse, great docs, conferences
-- Great for learning - in fact I'm working on a course for primary school children
+- Great for learning - I'm working on a course for primary school children
 - Easy for non-programmers - e.g. scientists needing visualisations